 At the Reptile Conservation & Education Project:

-You will stay in a comfortable wooden bungalow behind the Reptile Centre which you will share with up to 3 other volunteers.
+You will stay in Mamba Manor, the centre's onsite volunteer accommodation that can house up to 12 volunteers.
 Your accommodation has the following facilities:

 A safe is available at reception for locking up passports, tickets and valuables.
 You can handwash your laundry or ask the housemaid to do it for a small fee.
 Shopping trips are available if you need to purchase personal items, or extra food, drinks and snacks.

-The Reptile Conservation & Education Project is located near Hoedspruit, close to Kruger National Park.
+The Reptile Conservation Project is located near Hoedspruit, close to Kruger National Park.